Since the arrival of COVID-19 many people have discovered the pros and cons of working from home.

 One of the problems with nine-to-five work (plus commuting) is the obligation to fill your time.
 In my job there is no steady stream of work.
 Sometimes there is too much to do in a day and I have to work into the night to get it done.
 Sometimes there is no work, even after you’ve done admin etc. Quite often I might only have two or three hours of work to do today.
 I don’t need to sit at my desk until five o’clock – and I don’t.

 I can get my work done faster meaning I have time to write and to do Econation.
 This is probably the greatest benefit to me.
-I simply wouldn’t have as much time as I would like to fit this other ‘work’ in.
+If I was working nine-to-five in town I simply wouldn’t have as much time as I would like to fit this other ‘work’ in.

 The disadvantages of working from home